Málaga - sights in the heart of Andalusia is written by The editorial staff, RejsRejsRejs.

 Málaga is an important gateway to the south Spain and not least to the fantastic sun coast, but traditionally only a small part of the many holidaymakers have taken the time to explore the city itself before the trip continued towards the coastal seaside resorts.

-In recent years, however, more and more travelers have opened their eyes to the fact that Málaga is not just an airport, but in itself an exciting destination.
-One can also not fail to notice that the city has recently undergone a remarkable boom with a renewed port area, numerous new museums and a host of newly opened restaurants and hotels.
+In recent years, however, more and more travelers have realized that Málaga is not just an airport, but also an exciting destination in its own right.
+It is also important to note that the city has recently undergone a remarkable resurgence, with a renewed port area, numerous new museums and a wealth of newly opened restaurants and hotels.

 Despite the development, however, the beautiful port city has managed to retain its original Spanish charm.

-It was the Phoenicians who founded Málaga around the year 800 BC Up through time, the city with its strategically important location has been under Greek, Roman and Moorish rule.
+It was the Phoenicians who founded Málaga around 800 BC.
+Over time, the city, with its strategically important location, has been under Greek, Roman and Moorish rule.

-You can clearly sense the rich and sometimes dramatic history on a walk around the labyrinthine streets of the old town, or if you visit, for example, the castle Castillo de Gibralfaro from the 14th century.
-From here you have a breathtaking view over almost the entire city and Middelhavet.
+You can clearly sense the rich and sometimes dramatic history on a walk around the labyrinthine streets of the old town, or if you visit the 14th-century Castillo de Gibralfaro castle.
+From here you have a breathtaking view of almost the entire city and the Mediterranean .

 You should also make your way past the impressive Moorish Alcazaba fortress, another of Málaga's sights, and the Roman amphitheater, first rediscovered in 1951.